Updated on July 28th, 2020 by Bob Ciura

 However, the ability for a company to pay a dividend depends on its business model, growth prospects, and financial position.
 Even with Tesla’s huge run-up in share price to start 2020, whether a company can pay a dividend depends on the underlying fundamentals.
 While many growth stocks have made the transition to dividend stocks in recent years, it is doubtful Tesla will join the ranks of dividend-paying stocks any time soon.

 Tesla was founded in 2003 by Elon Musk.
 The company started out as a fledgling electric car maker but has grown at a high rate in the past several years.
-Tesla has a current ~$170 billion market capitalization.
-Amazingly, Tesla’s current market capitalization is more than double the combined market caps of auto industry peers Ford Motor (F) and General Motors (GM).
+Tesla has a current ~$274 billion market capitalization.
+Amazingly, Tesla’s current market capitalization is more than four times the combined market caps of auto industry peers Ford Motor (F) and General Motors (GM).

 Tesla has a growing lineup of different models and price points and is looking into expanding that lineup further to become a full-line automaker.
 Since going public in 2010 at just $17 per share, Tesla has produced outstanding returns for shareholders on hopes of massive future growth.
 Since then, it has grown into the leader in electric vehicles, and it also has business operations in renewable energy.
 Tesla generated revenue of $25 billion in 2019.